Adding and changing website colors

 These colors should be represented by their hex code i.e. #000000 so they can be picked up by the color changer.
 You can add transparency to the end of the hex code if needed i.e. #000000a an it will still work.

-To change the color styling, navigate to Setup >Website Content > General Layout.
-Click on the rainbow wheel icon to modify the website colors.
+1. To change the color styling, navigate to Setup >Website Content > General Layout.

-Note: Any color settings applied on the general layout page will apply to the entire site, including the public pages, such as the homepage, and the back end pages.
-You should ensure any settings you apply here also look good on the back end screens.
+Any color settings applied on the general layout page will apply to the entire site, including the public pages, such as the homepage, published service pages, and the internal admin/back end pages.

 You will often still need to style the colors in the CSS file, for example: